Pasquale Verrusio: Biography

 In 1962, he exhibited at the Festival dei Due Mondi in Spoleto, and, in the following year, having won a scholarship from the French government, he moved to Paris.
-Here he attended the studio of the engraver Hayter and displayed his work at the Salon de la Jeune Peinture.
+Here he attended Atelier 17, the studio of English engraver Stanley William Hayter and displayed his work at the Salon de la Jeune Peinture.
 That same year, he had his first solo exhibition at the Galleria Don Chisciotte in Rome, presented by Dario Micacchi.
-On his return from Paris, he helped to introduce artists such as Arrojo, Aillaud, Tisserand and Biras in Italy.
+On his return from Paris, he helped to introduce artists such as Eduardo Arroyo, Gilles Aillaud, Tisserand and Biras in Italy.
 In 1963, he also participated in the completion of the copies of the Acacus rock paintings commissioned by the Pigorini Museum in Rome.

-In 1967, with Attardi, Caruso, Gianquinto, Guccione, Manzo, Laura Mazza and Alberto Mondadori, he founded the Galleria Il Gabbiano in Rome.
-In 1971, he joined the group of the Galleria Il Fante di Spade, directed by Netta Vespignani, who was representative of the Nuova Scuola Romana.
+In 1967, with Ugo Attardi, Bruno Caruso, Alberto Gianquinto, Piero Guccione, Alessandro Manzo, Laura Mazza and Alberto Mondadori, he founded the Galleria Il Gabbiano in Rome.
+In 1971, he joined the group of the Galleria Il Fante di Spade, directed by Netta Vespignani, who was a representative of the Nuova Scuola Romana.

 In 1973, after moving to Milan at the invitation of the art dealer Mario Roncaglia, he had a period of intense critical debate and artistic exchange with Gianfranco Ferroni and Perez.